Antonio Machado: Biography

 Between 1919 and 1931, Machado was Professor of French at the Instituto de Segovia, in Segovia.
 He moved there to be nearer to Madrid, where Manuel lived.
 The brothers would meet at weekends to work together on a number of plays, the performances of which earned them great popularity.
 It was here also that Antonio had a secret affair with Pilar de Valderrama, a married woman with three children, to whom he would refer in his work by the name Guiomar.
 In 1932, he was given the post of professor at the "Instituto Calderón de la Barca" in Madrid.
 He collaborated with Rafael Alberti and published articles in his magazine, Octubre, in 1933–1934.

 When the Spanish Civil War broke out in July 1936, Machado was in Madrid.
-The war was to separate him forever from his brother Manuel who was trapped in the Nationalist (Francoist) zone, and from Valderrama who was in Portugal.
+The war permanently separated him from his brother Manuel who was trapped in the Nationalist (Francoist) zone, and from Valderrama who was in Portugal.
 Machado was evacuated with his elderly mother and uncle to Valencia, and then to Barcelona in 1938.
 Finally, as Franco closed in on the last Republican strongholds, they were obliged to move across the French border to Collioure.
 It was here, on 22 February 1939, that Antonio Machado died, just three days before his mother.
 In his pocket was found his last poem, Estos días azules y este sol de infancia.
 Machado is buried in Collioure where he died; Leonor is buried in Soria.

 On his way to Collioure in December 1938, he wrote "For the strategists, for the politicians, for the historians, all this will be clear: we lost the war.
 But at a human level I am not so sure: perhaps we won."

 He turned away from the hermetic esthetic principles of post-symbolism and cultivated the dynamic openness of social realism.
 Like such French æsthetes as Verlaine, Machado began with a fin de siècle contemplation of his sensory world, portraying it through memory and the impressions of his private consciousness.
 And like his socially conscious colleagues of the Generation of 1898, he emerged from his solitude to contemplate Spain's historical landscape with a sympathetic yet unindulgent eye.
 His poetic work begins with the publication of Soledades in 1903.
 In this short volume, many personal links which will characterize his later work are noticeable.
 In Soledades, Galerías.
 Otros poemas, published in 1907, his voice becomes his own and influences 20th Century poets Octavio Paz, Derek Walcott, and Giannina Braschi who writes about Machado's impact in her Spanglish classic Yo-Yo Boing!.
 The most typical feature of his personality is the antipathetic, softly sorrowful tone that can be felt even when he describes real things or common themes of the time, for example abandoned gardens, old parks or fountains: places which he approaches via memory or dreams.